mauurom/mauurom/README.md

 ## `> currently`

-* 🛠️ Building and experimenting with full-stack projects
+* 🛠️ Building and experimenting with full-stack projects.
-* 🧠 Getting deeper into software architecture and product development
+* 🧠 Getting deeper into software architecture and product development.
-* 🎮 Probably playing something when I'm not coding
+* 🎮 Probably playing something when I'm not coding.

 ## `> toolkit`